-3 Defining render information
+3 Render information

 The render extension provides two locations where styles can be defined.
-First each layout can have its own set of render information located in the annotation of the layout itself.
-Second, a set of global render information located in the annotation of the listOfLayouts can be defined.
-It is important to note that each layout can have more then one style and that it is also possible to define more then one global style.
-Each style can also reference another style that complements it, this way the user can create styles that are based on other styles and only make slight modifications to the style they are based on.
-In contrast to local styles, the global styles can not reference individual layout elements by an id, it can only define role based or type based styles.
+First each layout can have its own set of render information located in the annotation of the layout element (local render information).
+Second, a set of global render information located in the annotation of the listOfLayouts element can be defined.

+It is important to note that each layout can have more than one set of local render information and that it is also possible to define more then one global style.
+Each style can also reference another style that complements it, this way the user can create styles that are based on other styles.
+In contrast to local styles, the global styles can not reference individual layout elements by an id, they can only define role based or type based styles.